 We love fast apps, APIs, and websites.
 We know your users do too.
 We also love open source, and we have strong convictions about how developer-centric load testing should work in the era of DevOps.

 From these convictions, we've formed a core set of beliefs.
 These beliefs drive everything we do.
 They guide how we make product decisions, how we provide support, how we market, and how we evangelise our offering to you, our users.

-Load tests should mimic real world users/clients as closely as possible.
+Load tests should mimic real-world users and clients as closely as possible.
 Whether it’s the distribution of requests to your API or the steps of a user moving through a purchase flow.
-But, let’s be pragmatic for a second, the 80/20 rule states that you get 80% of the value from 20% of the work and a couple of simple tests are vastly better than no tests at all.
+But, let’s be pragmatic for a second.
+The 80/20 rule states that you get 80% of the value from 20% of the work and a couple of simple tests are vastly better than no tests at all.
 Start small and simple, make sure you get something out of the testing first, then expand the test suite and add more complexity until you feel that you’ve reached the point where more effort spent on realism will not give enough return on your invested time.

 There are two types of load tests that you could run.
 The “unit load test” and the “scenario load test”.